JarLob/Irv/README.md

 Warning!
 ========

-This is a well-test beta.
+This is an only beta.
 It should be used in a production environments only with the crossed fingers on all the limbs, and is at your own risk.

 Irv
 ===